pkulchenko/fullmoon/README.md

-As soon as any condition fails, the route processing is aborted and the next route is checked *with one exception*: any condition can set the [`otherwise` value](#responding-on-failed-conditions), which triggers a response with the specified status.
+As soon as any condition fails, the route processing is aborted and the next route is checked *with one exception*: any condition can set the [`otherwise` value](#responding-on-failed-conditions), which triggers a response with the specified status code.

 If no route matches the request, then the default 404 processing is triggered, which can be customized by registering a custom 404 template